gdcc/dataverse-recipes/README.md

 ## 💬 Support

-For issues and questions, please open an issue in this repository. 🐛
+For issues and questions, please open an issue in this repository or discuss on [Zulip](https://dataverse.zulipchat.com/#narrow/channel/375707-community/topic/recipes/near/503105735)! 🐙